 One implication of this is that wealth-to-GDP is also long term stable.
-In the US the mean over the last 150+ years is about 3.5x.
-At present wealth-to-GDP is 4.85x, suggesting that US wealth will fall dramatically in the years to come.
+In the US, the mean value since 1950 is about 3.8 times.
+As of the last count (end of 2019) wealth-to-GDP was 5.45 times, suggesting that US wealth must fall about 30% in the years to come.
 In Europe, the picture is not quite so bad, but overvaluation still exists.

 The three asset classes most likely to be affected by this are (in no particular order) bonds, equities and property.
-We have absolutely no idea when debt-to-GDP will begin to mean-revert, but a cautious approach is warranted.
+The growth theory behind this logic provides no guidance on timing, but a cautious approach is warranted.